Press to Play: Release

 "Press", a slick up-tempo pop song, was released in July 1986 and went on to become the album's sole top 30 hit.
 Press to Play itself appeared on 25 August in the United States and 1 September in the United Kingdom.
 It received lukewarm reviews and proved to be McCartney's weakest-selling studio album up to that point.

+McCartney seemed worried and recalled at a press meeting in August 1986: "When we started working on the record, Hugh [Padgham] came in one day and said he'd had a dream.
+He dreamed he woke up one morning and had made this really bad, syrupy album with me, an album he hated, and that it had blown his whole career.
+We took that as a little warning".

 Peaking at number 8 in the UK, its chart life was brief, while in the US, Press to Play failed to go gold, peaking at number 30 and selling only 250,000 copies.
 The follow-up singles, "Pretty Little Head" and "Only Love Remains", performed poorly on the charts.
 As a result of this disappointing commercial reception, author Howard Sounes writes, McCartney appointed a former Polydor Records executive, Richard Ogden, as his manager, "to help revive his career".

 In 1993, Press to Play was remastered and reissued on the CD as part of The Paul McCartney Collection series with his 1985 hit "Spies Like Us" and an alternate mix of impending 1987 UK success "Once Upon a Long Ago" as bonus tracks.
 In this edition "Press" (4:25) was replaced by the 4:43 remixed version.